AbdulRafay365/NetflixSQL/README.md

 ---

-## Additional Consideration
+## Additional Considerations
-- Further data collection required as there are almost 2600 movies and tv shows missing director information which may hinder the accuracy of our analysis.
+- Further data collection is required, as nearly 2,600 movies and TV shows are missing director information, which may hinder the accuracy of our analysis.
-- Data is only upto 2021 and the analysis may not correspond to current trends.
+- The data is only available up to 2021, so the analysis may not reflect current trends.